rpgking117/Holo-Wind-Windows/README.md

 ## What It Does

-OpenMW runs in a hidden window locked to 876×700 and streams its framebuffer directly into Fallout 4's Pip-Boy display in real time.
+OpenMW runs in a hidden window locked to 876x700 which gets upscaled to 1024x1024 and streams its framebuffer directly into Fallout 4's Pip-Boy display in real time.
 A custom F4SE plugin handles the holotape trigger, the shared-memory bridge, and input passthrough so keyboard controls reach Morrowind while you're in-game.
-You play Morrowind on your arm.
-That's the whole bit.

 ---